 For the holidays, we’re bringing you eight examples of light from real planets beyond our solar system.
 These real images show exoplanets light-years (aka trillions of miles) away from Earth.
 Exoplanets are far away, and they are millions of times dimmer than the stars they orbit.
 So, unsurprisingly, taking pictures of them the same way you'd take pictures of, say Jupiter or Venus, is exceedingly hard.
 But new techniques and rapidly-advancing technology are making it happen.

 Four giants twirl around their star in a slow dance over eight years of observation.
-Each moving dot is a gas planet more massive than Jupiter; the innermost planet takes 40 years to orbit its star, and the furthest takes 400 years!
-The wonder of seeing another star system 129 light-years away hasn’t faded in the year the images were first released.
+Each moving dot is a gas giant planet more massive than Jupiter; the innermost planet takes 40 years to orbit its star, and the furthest takes 400 years!
+The wonder of seeing another star system 129 light-years away hasn’t faded since the images were first taken.
 The black circle in the center of the image is from a coronagraph, which purposely blocks the light of the young star to reveal the much fainter light from the planets.
 The HR 8799 system can be found in the constellation Pegasus.

 Beta Pictoris b – 63 light-years from Earth

 One of our best views of an exoplanet moving in its orbit around a distant star.
 Beta Pictoris b is a massive planet about 63 light-years away, orbiting the second-brightest star in the constellation Pictoris.
 This gas giant is about 10 times more massive than Jupiter, and passes through a bright ring of dust and debris as it circles its star.
 A series of images captured between November 2013 to April 2015 shows the exoplanet as it moves through 1.5 years of its 22-year orbital period.
 The planet is nearly 100,000 times fainter than its star; a device inside the telescope called a coronagraph blocks the light of star Beta Pictoris so the planet is visible.